-- The financial statements referred to above are fairly presented in conformity with GAAP.
+- The financial statements referred to above are fairly presented in accordance with GAAP.
 In addition: - a.
-Net position components (net investment in capital assets; restricted; and unrestricted) are properly classified and, if applicable, approved. - Deposits and investment securities are properly classified in the category of custodial credit risk. - c.
-Capital assets, including infrastructure assets, are properly capitalized, reported, and, if applicable, depreciated. - d.
+Net position components (net investment in capital assets; restricted; and unrestricted) are properly classified and, if applicable, approved. - b.
+Deposits are properly classified in the category of custodial credit risk. - Capital assets, including infrastructure assets, are properly capitalized, reported, and, if applicable, depreciated. - d.
 Required supplementary information is measured and presented within prescribed guidelines. - e.
-Revenues and expenses are appropriately classified in the statements of revenues, expenses and changes in net position within operating revenues and expenses and non-operating revenues and expenses. - f.
-Federal award expenditures have been charged in accordance with applicable cost principles. - g.
 GWA's policy regarding whether to first apply restricted or unrestricted resources when an expense is incurred for purposes for which both restricted and unrestricted net position is available and appropriately disclosed and that net position is properly recognized under the policy. - 2.
-GWA have provided to you all relevant information and access as agreed in the terms of the audit engagement letter. - 3.
+GWA has provided to you all relevant information and access as agreed in the terms of the audit engagement letter. - 3.
 GWA has made available to you: - a.
 Summaries of actions of the Consolidated Commission on Utilities as documented at http://guamccu.org/ccu-documents/. - b.
 All financial records and related data for all financial transactions of GWA and for all funds administered by GWA.
 The records, books, and accounts, as provided to you, record the financial and fiscal operations of all funds administered by GWA and provide the audit trail to be used in a review of accountability.
 Information presented in financial reports is supported by the books and records from which the financial statements have been prepared. - c.
 Contracts and grant agreements (including amendments, if any) and any other correspondence that has taken place with federal agencies. - d.
 All Public Utilities Commission (PUC) Orders impacting GWA during the year and up to the report date.

-4. There have been no:
+4. There has been no: